kylienewcomer/eds220-2025-sections/README.md

 Discussion sections work for the EDS 220 MEDS course.
 # EDS 220 Discussion Sections Repository

-This repository hosts all the work completed by [YOUR NAME HERE] during the discussion sections of EDS 220 - *Working with Environmental Data*.
+This repository hosts all the work completed by [Kylie Newcomer] during the discussion sections of EDS 220 - *Working with Environmental Data*.

 ## Course Information